SkyonixTheKing23/the-grove-an-intellectual-journey/README.md

 * Description
 * Three defining traits

-The Grove also keeps track of **how many wanderers discovered each path**.
+The Grove also displays **how many wanderers discovered each path**.

 ---

 # 💬 Grove Whispers

-Hidden in the corner of the site is a floating pixel button.
+Hidden in the corner is a floating pixel button.

-Press it, and you open **Grove Whispers** — a small message board where wanderers leave thoughts after their journey.
+Opening it reveals **Grove Whispers**, a small message board where visitors can leave thoughts.

 Visitors can:

 ✍️ Leave their **name**
 🙂 Choose a **mood**
-💬 Write a **message for future wanderers**
+💬 Write a **message for other wanderers**

 Mood options include: